-3. After a search, the student does not respond: If all efforts to contact a student have been exhausted and the College of Law has been unable to verify that the student is safe, Public Safety will notify local law enforcement.
+- 1. After a search, the student is found safe and well: In this situation, the Office of Public Safety will contact the individual who reported the student as missing and give them basic assurances without disclosing confidential information. - 2.
+After a search, the student does not respond: If all efforts to contact a student have been exhausted and Stetson University has been unable to verify that the student is safe, the Office of Public Safety will notify local law enforcement.
 The dean of students will be responsible for notification of the student's emergency contact for students 18 and over and the parent/guardian for students under 18.